Wild strawberries can still be found in some unspoiled areas – often in light woodland.

 Leaves, as well as the fruits, have been used medicinally for many years.
 Strawberries have been said to cure anything from kidney conditions to throat infections.
 But we definitely know they are packed with vitamins and taste delicious so well worth growing at home.

 Botanically, strawberries aren’t a real fruit but an ‘aggregate’ fruit – I believe this may have something to do with having seeds on the outside of the ‘fruit’ rather than encased in an outer skin like other berries.
 Apparently, a strawberry fruit ( I am going to keep on calling them fruits, whether it’s botanically correct or not!) can have up to 200 seeds on the outside.

-How to Grow Strawberries will help guide you to growing the freshest organic strawberries to enjoy all summer.
+How to Grow Strawberries will help you grow the freshest organic strawberries you can enjoy all summer.

 How to Grow Strawberries (updated edition)

 Choose from your favourite retailer on our Mini Guides page